Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Experiments

-\paragraph{Attack Settings:} We use Projected Gradient Descent \cite{madry2017towards} as the standard adversarial attack to both generate adversarial examples during training, and evaluate robustness of the defense methods in this paper.
-All attacks are conducted under $\ell_\infty$-norm with budget $8/255$, and different other parameters at each step: we use PGD-7 with step size $2/255$ for contrastive learning; PGD-10 with step size $2/255$ for robust linear evaluation; and PGD-20 with step size $0.8/255$ for final classification evaluation.
+\textbf{Attack Settings:} We employ Projected Gradient Descent \citep{madry2017towards} as the standard adversarial attack to generate adversarial examples during training and evaluate the robustness of the defense methods in this paper.
+All attacks are conducted under $\ell_\infty$-norm with budget $8/255$.
+We use PGD-7 with step size $2/255$ for contrastive learning; PGD-10 with step size $2/255$ for robust linear evaluation; and PGD-20 with step size $0.8/255$ for final classification evaluation.
+We also use $\ell_2$-PGD and AutoAttack \citep{croce2020reliable} as unseen attacks.